Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Do You Really Need A Pad For Hip Thrusts?

-A lot of lifters might resort to using their gym towels or rolled-up yoga mats as supports or makeshift barbell pads during hip thrusts and squats.
+Many lifters might resort to using their gym towels or rolled-up yoga mats as supports or makeshift bar cushion for hip thrusts and squats.

-However, most of these solutions are technically inferior to a barbell pad because they don’t offer the same level of comfort that these pads have, as they’re usually clumpy and much thinner when rolled around a barbell.
+However, most of these solutions are technically inferior to a barbell hip thrust foam pad because they don’t offer the same level of comfort that these pads have, as they’re usually clumpy and much thinner when rolled around a barbell.

 They also lack the proper security and protection from slipping or falling.
 On the other hand, barbell pads are extremely affordable and easy to pack in your gym bag.